cornell-zhang/heterocl/README.md

 ```

 ### Build and Install from Source (Not Recommended)
-Build HeteroCL library and its dependency packages (e.g. llvm, cmake) from source.
-If you have those dependencies installed in the system, make sure they are on the PATH env variable.
+Build HeteroCL library and its dependency packages (e.g. llvm and cmake) from source.
+If you have those dependencies installed in the system already, make sure they are on the PATH env variable.
+Otherwise, HeteroCL will install them again and it takes much more time.
 ```
 git clone https://github.com/cornell-zhang/heterocl.git
 cd heterocl; make -j$(CPU_COUNT)